The Town of Conklin, NY

 NOTICE OF PUBLIC HEARING

-NOTICE is further given that the environmental significance, if any, of the proposed local law will be reviewed incident to, and as a part of, said public hearing.
+NOTICE is further given that the environmental significance, if any, of the proposed application will be reviewed incident to, and as a part of, said public hearing.

-The local law is open to inspection at the Town Clerk’s Office, 1271 Conklin Road, Conklin, NY.
-Persons who require assistance in attending said public hearing, or in furnishing comments or suggestions, should contact the undersigned to request such assistance.
-Communications in writing in relation thereto may be filed with the Town Board prior to said hearing.
+The application is open to inspection at the Town Clerk’s Office, 1271 Conklin Road, Conklin.
+Persons wishing to appear at the hearing may do so in person or by other representation.
+Persons who require assistance in attending said public hearing, or in furnishing comments and suggestions, should contact the undersigned to request such assistance.
+Communications in writing in relation thereto may be filed with the Board, or at such hearing.

 Welcome to the